-If you don’t have multiple products to sell, you could also target customers with additional services, such as a paid support option or an additional consulting offering.
+If you don’t have multiple products to sell, you could also target customers with additional services, such as a paid support option or an additional consultation offer.

-If you run an online store, then chances are you’re collecting order details like items purchased, amount spent, purchase frequency, and more.
+If you run an online store, chances are that you’re collecting order details like items purchased, amount spent, purchase frequency, and more.

-These insights into your customer’s spending patterns can be useful for segmenting your lists and sending highly relevant campaigns – such as special offers, promotions, or purchase recommendations – so making it available in your email marketing tool is a great step towards driving more revenue from your email marketing.
+These insights into your customer’s spending patterns can be useful for segmenting your lists and sending highly relevant campaigns, so making it available in your email marketing tool is a great step towards driving more revenue from your email marketing.

-Through various connectors, an email marketing tool like Campaign Monitor can integrate with all the popular eCommerce platforms, including Shopify, BigCommerce, Magento, WooCommerce and more.
+Through various connectors, an email marketing tool like Campaign Monitor can integrate with all the popular ecommerce platforms, including Shopify, BigCommerce, WooCommerce, and more.

-Here’s some ideas for email marketing campaigns you can send when you integrate your eCommerce platform and your email marketing software:
+Following are some ideas for email marketing campaigns you can send when you integrate your ecommerce platform and your email marketing software:

-When you have new products arriving, or a promotion approaching, rather than sending your offer to your entire subscriber base, you should be segmenting your list and targeting the campaign to those who you know are going to be interested.
+When you have new products arriving or a promotion approaching, rather than sending your offer to your entire subscriber base, you should be segmenting your list and targeting the campaign to those who you know will be interested.

-Although Rip Curl has a vast line of apparel for men, they have enough information in their email marketing platform to identify who their female subscribers are, so they only send them information about the latest bikinis.
+Rip Curl has a vast line of apparel for men and women, and they have enough information in their email marketing platform to identify who their male and female subscribers are, so they can send them appropriate updates on new arrivals.

-This ensures the content of their campaign is relevant to recipients, and increases the number of opens, clicks and sales they get from the campaign.
+This information ensures the content of their campaign is relevant to recipients, and increases the number of opens, clicks, and sales they get from the campaign.

 A birthday is an exciting time for anyone, and also a time in which people are willing to treat themselves.

-By integrating your eCommerce platform, you can automatically pass your customer’s date of birth into your email marketing software and then set up automatic birthday emails that go out to your customers with a special offer or discount for their birthday.
+By integrating your ecommerce platform, you can automatically pass your customer’s date of birth into your email marketing software and then set up automatic emails that go out to your customers with a special offer or discount for their birthday.

-Not only does the email show they care about their customers by wishing their subscribers a happy birthday, it also provides the customers with a highly-relevant offer that encourages them to make a purchase.
-And who doesn’t want a bottle of champagne on their birthday?
+Not only does the email show they care about their customers by wishing their subscribers a happy birthday, but it also provides the customers with a relevant offer that encourages them to make a purchase.

-Collecting customer feedback is the best way to constantly improve the user experience with your online store.
+Collecting customer feedback is the best way to continuously improve the user experience with your online store.

-Since they’re trying to reach passengers who are traveling, it’s critical their emails are mobile optimized.
-The above email is concise in that it clearly directs their audience to take the 5 minute survey.
-The entire experience is mobile optimized so their passenger can complete the entire survey from their taxi cab or hotel room.
+Since they’re trying to reach passengers who are traveling, it’s critical that their emails are mobile optimized.
+The above email clearly directs their audience to take the 5-minute survey, which can easily be completed from the passenger’s taxicab or hotel room.

 Like most marketers, you probably have a website designed to help you drive revenue for your business.

-By integrating Campaign Monitor with a website management system like WordPress, Drupal, Joomla, Kentico, or Unbounce, you can create sign up boxes to a page to capture additional subscribers.
+By integrating Campaign Monitor with a website management system like WordPress, Drupal, Joomla, Kentico, or Unbounce, you can add signup boxes to a page to capture additional subscribers.

 Whether you achieve that by capturing leads through contact forms or by selling products directly on your website, it’s important that you use the information people enter into your site to fuel smart, powerful email marketing campaigns that grow your business.

-Oftentimes someone will visit your website in search of more information about your products and services, but aren’t yet ready to purchase.
-For these visitors, it’s critical to make signing up for an informative newsletter really easy so they get the information they need.
+Oftentimes, someone will visit your website in search of more information about your products and services, but aren’t yet ready to purchase.
+For these visitors, it’s critical to make signing up for an informative newsletter easy so they get the information they need.

 By integrating your blog with your email marketing tool, you can automatically send out email campaigns to subscribers when new blog posts are published.

-Let’s drill down into the value of knowing your contacts’ geographical location and when they became a customer.
+Let’s discuss the value of knowing your contacts’ geographical location and when they became a customer.